Coder-Scoop-Inc/laravel-paypal-integration/README.md

 Once a payment has been approved by the payer (using the approval url returned when the payment was created... see the paypal/payment POST route if you have forgotten about this) You can use the payment_id and this route to finalize the payment.
 If you do not do this the payment will not be finalized and you will not get paid !

 RETURN
-This will return a JSON object with the payment info if the payment has been apporved by the user, and if not, it will return a validation error.
+This will return a JSON object with the payment info if the payment has been approved by the user, and if not, it will return a validation error.
 A possible site flow would be to send this route as your return url to the paypal/payment POST route, so that when your application successfully returns from a the paypal site you automatically process the payments.
 If you don't want to do this, you can check /paypal/info at anytime to see if the payment was approved, and then process it at your leisure.

 #### Using the Item and Sales data models to build your payment
 As an alternative to building your own payment JSON object and sending it with the paypal/payment POST route I have provided another method that you can use inside your own models.

-There is an Item object, which is single line item from your sale and a a SalesData object, which hold the items and generates the JSON that will be sent to the paypal REST API.
+The package provides an Item object, which is single line item from your sale and a SalesData object, which hold the items and generates the JSON that will be sent to the paypal REST API.
 Once you have built your SaleData you create a new Payment object with it, and then call the 'createPaypalPayment' method on it.
 This submits your SalesData object and returns the same information that the paypal/payment POST route would (payment_id and approval_url).

 ##### Useful Methods
  Item Contstructor Item("name", "description", "quantity" , "price" , "tax" , "sku", "currency" )  NOTE:all of these values must be strings !!)

  SalesData->addItem(Item);

- Payment Constructor Payment('CLIENT_ID', 'CLIENT_SECRET', SalesData)  NOTE: Client id and Client Secret are the ones provided by paypal through your developer account, I hope you have these set in your .env file !!
+ Payment Constructor Payment('CLIENT_ID', 'CLIENT_SECRET', SalesData)  NOTE: Client id and Client Secret are the ones provided by PayPal through your developer account, I hope you have these set in your .env file !!
 Do not expose theses to the world!!!)

 Example
+    namespace coderscoop/laravelpaypal;

+   /……/

-    $item1 = new Item("Thing1","This is thing 1","1","2","0.0","1","CAD");
+    $item1 = new Item("Thing1","Thi  s is thing 1","1","2","0.0","1","CAD");
     $item2 = new Item("Thing2","This is thing 2","1","2","0.0","1","CAD");

     $salesData = new SalesData();